Shreesh Karjagi

 news

-Aug 15, 2025 I started my Ph.D. at Georgia Tech as a Graduate Research Assistant in the SIPLab!
+Aug 15, 2025 Started my Ph.D. at Georgia Tech, joining the SIPLab as a Graduate Research Assistant.

-Aug 01, 2025 I received a Trainee Professional Development Award from the Society for Neuroscience!
-I’ll be presenting work on distinct STN neural state dynamics between adaptive and continuous DBS during chronic at-home monitoring in Parkinson’s Disease at SfN 2025.
+Aug 01, 2025 Grateful to receive a Trainee Professional Development Award from the Society for Neuroscience.
+Heading to SfN 2025 to share our work on STN neural state dynamics during chronic at-home adaptive vs. continuous DBS in Parkinson’s.

-Oct 06, 2024 I presented a poster on kinematic adaptive deep brain stimulation for gait impairment and freezing of gait in Parkinson’s Disease at Neuroscience 2024 (Society for Neuroscience) in Chicago, IL.
+Oct 06, 2024 Presented a poster on kinematic adaptive DBS for gait impairment and freezing of gait in Parkinson’s at SfN 2024 in Chicago.

-May 17, 2024 I presented work on beta power-driven adaptive deep brain stimulation using Percept PC for gait impairment and freezing of gait in Parkinson’s Disease at the 10th Annual BRAIN Initiative Conference.
+May 17, 2024 Presented our work on beta-driven adaptive DBS (Percept PC) for gait impairment and freezing of gait in Parkinson’s at the 10th Annual BRAIN Initiative Conference.

-Aug 01, 2023 I joined the Bronte-Stewart Lab (Human Motor Control and Neuromodulation) at Stanford as a Research Assistant!
+Aug 01, 2023 Started as a Research Assistant in the Bronte-Stewart Lab (Human Motor Control and Neuromodulation) at Stanford.

-Jun 15, 2023 I graduated from UCLA Samueli with a B.S. in Bioengineering and received the Russell R. O’Neill Distinguished Service Award!
+Jun 15, 2023 Graduated from UCLA Samueli with a B.S. in Bioengineering, and was honored with the Russell R. O’Neill Distinguished Service Award.

 selected publications